MarcAntoineKOFFI/Monte-Carlo-Pricing-Engine-for-Phoenix-Autocallable-Notes/README.md

 # Autocall Pricer

 ## Overview
-This project is a Monte Carlo pricing engine for Autocallable Notes (Phoenix structure) with a Down-and-In Knock-In barrier.
+This project is a Monte Carlo pricing engine for Autocallable Notes (Phoenix structure) with a Down-and-In barrier, on a single asset, assuming homoscedasticity and constant risk-free rate.
 It calculates the fair value of the financial product and its associated risk sensitivities (Greeks).

 ## How It Works
 The program uses a **Monte Carlo simulation** to price the option: